-When the amount of sodium in fluids outside cells drops below normal, water moves into the cells to balance the levels.
+When the amount of sodium in fluids outside cells drops below normal, water moves into the cells.
 This causes the cells to swell with too much water.
-Brain cells are especially sensitive to swelling, and this causes many of the symptoms of low sodium.
+Brain cells are especially sensitive to swelling, and this causes many of the symptoms of low blood sodium.

 - Euvolemic hyponatremia -- total body water increases, but the body's sodium content stays the same